daroczig/CEU-R-prod/README.md

            * Check "Use SSL"
            * SMTP port: 587

-    4. Set up "Post-build Actions" in Jenkins: Editable Email Notification - read the manual and info popups, configure to get an e-mail on job failures and fixes
+    5. Set up "Post-build Actions" in Jenkins: Editable Email Notification - read the manual and info popups, configure to get an e-mail on job failures and fixes
-    5. Configure a job to alert if Bitcoin price is below $10K

 ### Exercises

+* Configure your first job to alert if Bitcoin price is below $10K or higher than $12K
 * Create a Jenkins job running hourly to generate a candlestick chart on the price of BTC and ETH
 * Create an alert if BTC or ETH price changed more than 5% in the past 24 hours